h4ckyou/h4ckyou.github.io/posts/ctf/perfectr00t24/solution.md

 We have 7 options to choose from and on choosing option 7 the program crashes

-Loading it in iDA shows this
+Loading it in IDA shows this
 ![image](https://github.com/user-attachments/assets/e3d3e155-e9a4-40b8-bcdc-d12097e9d58d)

 ```c